michelleskinner/responsive-webpage-templates/Handy/README.md

 Footer

 Medium screens (768px and up)
-Nav changes to sticky left bar with a fixed width of 200px.
-Other elements take up the full width of the remaining part of the screen.

-Wide screens (992px and up)
-Nav, header and footer remain the same.
+Nav, Header and footer remain full width.
+Additional content changes to full-height right column (width adjustable).
 Content narrows to become 3/4 width column at the left; Additional content makes up the right-hand column at 1/4 width.

+Large screens (992px and up)
+Header and footer remain full width.
+Nav changes to full-height left hand sticky column.
+Nav width is 200px, Content and Additional Content take up the rest of the width.

 Content has maximum width of 1200px.

+XXL: